 Why don’t you tell us a little bit about your background and what you did before you joined OCA?

 I got my start in the court system, like many people who work for courts, which was by accident.
 I started working, needed a job during college and started filing documents in the basement of a courthouse in Lubbock County when I was a Red Raider.
 I worked my way through the system there, became a court clerk for a judge and went to federal court for a few years.
 I worked in federal court in Lubbock as well as in Dallas.
 I was managing a couple of sections of the Dallas Clerk’s Office, Federal Clerk’s Office.
 Back to Lubbock, I was a court administrator there for eight years.
-I’ve been here at the Office Court Administration as the Administrative Director for the past several years.
+I’ve been here at the Office of Court Administration as the Administrative Director for the past 8 years, anniversary was just last week.

 We’ve been more involved than we normally are.
 We normally like to play a nice quiet role behind the scenes.
 This pandemic has certainly put us out front a little more.
 We’ve been happy to play the role of support and assistance where we can.
 Hopefully, we’ve done a good job.
 We hope to keep doing a good job to the degree we can.